AdobeDocs/experience-platform.en/help/destinations/catalog/advertising/magnite-batch.md

 **Note:** If you plan to send multiple ID types (GAID, IDFA, etc.) using the Batch destination, a new destination connection/instance is required for each.
 Please contact your Magnite Account representative for more information.

+You can then proceed by selecting **[!UICONTROL Next]**

-On the next screen, titled "Governance Policy and Enforcement Actions (Optional)," you can optionally select any relevant data governance policies.
+On the next screen, titled "Governance Policy and Enforcement Actions (Optional)", you can optionally select any relevant data governance policies.
 "Data Export" is generally selected for the Magnite Streaming Batch destination.

-Once done, or if you wish to skip this optional screen, select **[!UICONTROL Create]**

 ![Optional governance policy and enforcement actions](../../assets/catalog/advertising/magnite/destination-batch-config-grouping-policy.png)

+Once selected, or if you wish to skip this optional screen, select **[!UICONTROL Create]**

 ### Enable Alerts {#enable-alerts}